Don't be a stranger, be in touch. - messyveganmama@gmail.com

 • 1 cup fresh or frozen vegetables of choice

-• 1 dash nutritional yeast
+• 1-2 tablespoons nutritional yeast to taste

 • 1 sprinkle vegan shredded mozzarella optional